leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 tag: project
 ---

-This was a final project for the DH2670 3D Haptics course at KTH Royal Institute of Technology during the spring 2020 semester while I was studying abroad.
+The following article is a research paper that I wrote with my friend [Chris Nunes](https://chrisnun.es/).
+The paper was a final project for the DH2670 3D Haptics course at KTH Royal Institute of Technology while we were studing abroad.

 **Authors**:

-Chris Nunes - chrisnunes57@gmail.com
+Chris Nunes

-Levi Villarreal - villarreallevi@utexas.edu
+Levi Villarreal

 ## Abstract